mrciolino/wiki-backup/timeline.md

   - Upon arrival in Demsford they meet Drakham's father Narascus who joins the party.
   - They stop by the church in Demsford where Spoops finds a teddy bear that comforts ant who look in its eyes.
 It contains Teddy's trapped soul.
   - The party travel to Hastow where they plan to get a ship to take them to Saragossa.
   - While in Hastow, Narascus begins preaching the worship ot Ry-ann to the people, however he inserts himself into the teachings as a chosen prophet.
+He manages to get a small devout following during the party's stay.
   - The party acquires the Deck of Many Things and begins drawing cards.
   - Spoops pulls a card and acquires Dio the map.
   - Spoops pulls a card and is teleported away, becoming trapped in a pocket dimension and is only freed when the party finds him.